matrix-org/synapse/docs/specification.rst

     If this is included, an ``m.room.topic`` event will be sent into the room to indicate the topic for the room.
 See `Room Events`_ for more information on ``m.room.topic``.

+``invite``
+  Type:
+    List
+  Optional:
+    Yes
+  Value:
+    A list of user ids to invite.
+  Description:
+    This will tell the server to invite everyone in the list to the newly created room.

 Example::

   {